 - 2.1 The Fund is a discretionary fund of last resort and no person has a right to a grant enforceable at law.
-The SRA retains a discretion to refuse to consider an application or to make a grant notwithstanding that the conditions in these rules for making a grant are satisfied. - 2.2 The circumstances in which the residual discretion in rule 2.1 may be exercised include, but are not limited to, circumstances in which the SRA considers that the loss suffered is not material in all the circumstances or has been appropriately compensated through another means. - 2.3 The SRA may refuse or reduce a grant where the loss or part of the loss is, or was, capable of being made good or appropriately compensated by some other means, including another compensation scheme.
+The SRA retains a discretion to refuse to consider an application or to make a grant notwithstanding that the conditions in these rules for making a grant are satisfied. - 2.2 The circumstances in which the residual discretion in rule 2.1 may be exercised include, but are not limited to, circumstances in which we consider that the loss suffered is not material in all the circumstances or has been to a material degree compensated through another means. - 2.3 The SRA may refuse or reduce a grant where the loss or part of the loss is, or was, capable of being made good by some other means, including another compensation scheme.